 Bone Age from Kenner

-But the gist is that you’ve got these big skeleton dinosaurs and the cave men that ride on them I guess.
+But the gist is that you’ve got these big skeleton dinosaurs and the cavemen that ride on them I guess.
 But some of the other toys in the line are net launchers and other such fancy weapons.
-Maybe the coolest thing about them were that you got to put the dinosaur skeletons together before you played with them, adding another layer of fun to the toy.
+Maybe the coolest thing about them was that you got to put the dinosaur skeletons together before you played with them, adding another layer of fun to the toy.

 Crossfire from Milton Bradley

-Raise your hand if you remember the bad ass commercial promoting this game.
-I can’t really see if you’re raising your hand or not, but if I could, and you weren’t raising your hand, I would pretend I didn’t see out out of pity for you.
+Raise your hand if you remember the badass commercial promoting this game.
+I can’t really see if you’re raising your hand or not, but if I could, and you weren’t raising your hand, I would pretend I didn’t see it out of pity for you.
 That commercial kicked seven kinds of ass and had more ass lined up down the street waiting to be kicked.

 Besides Fireball Island, Crossfire may be the most fondly remembered board game from the era.
 It was pretty simple, as you and your opponent both were equipped with guns that shot small ball bearings across the surface of the board.
 You had to use those ball bearings to knock a couple of pucks into your opponent’s trench.
 At the same time, you had to keep your opponent from knocking them into your trench.

 This game was just so much fun.
 It usually went quickly with someone winning after just a few minutes, but what a few minutes it was.
 Your hand would get sore from pulling the trigger so many times in just a short span.
 And loud.
 Holy crap was this a loud game to play with the ball bearings bouncing off the plastic sides of the game board at high speeds.
 I’m sure a fair number of parents second-guessed their decision to buy this for their kids.

 As you already know, G.I.
 Joe was my bag back in the ’80s.
 I had more than my fair share of Joes, Cobras, vehicles, and playsets, and I loved every one of them.